Dine in a snow globe, escape dragons at the castle, get nostalgic at a pop-up retro arcade and more for March Break.

 There are many one-of-a-kind experiences in Toronto.
 Thrill seekers should head to the CN Tower’s Edgewalk, where those 13 years and older can explore the world’s highest full circle hands-free walk, which will be open during March Break.

-Don’t worry, those looking for something a little less daring can participate in the National Engineering Month activities at the CN Tower and learn to build electrical circuits, make buttons and create electrical structures.
+Don’t worry, those looking for something a little less daring can participate in the National Engineering Month activities at the CN Tower with hands-on activities and building projects.

 Educational and fun